MileHacker Logo

 • Can get extremely busy, especially during high season, often noisy due to evening entertainment and street activity.

-• Petty theft (pickpocketing) can occur, especially in crowded areas.
+• Petty theft (pickpocketing) can occur, particularly in busy places.

 Getsemaní